circeco/Applivet-Sass/README.md

 ### Design Dependency
-[Boothstrap 3.3.7](https://getbootstrap.com/) It is only used for the modal element.
+[Bootstrap 3.3.7](https://getbootstrap.com/) It is only used for the modal element.

 [MapBox 1.12.0](https://www.mapbox.com/) Map studio is used to design the style of the map displayed, its elements and functionalities.